swagger-api/swagger-node/docs/mock-mode.md

 ### <a name="starting"></a>Starting a project in mock mode

-To start an swagger-node project in mock mode, use the `-m` flag:
+To start an swagger project in mock mode, use the `-m` flag:

 `swagger project start -m`